pmyymgf/oldriskbazaar/transaction-insurance.md

 2) Vendor responds with a signature covering the bitcoin address, amount to be paid, listing hash and a buyer public key (which is used to sign a public review)

+3) Once the buyer has funded the address a review can be created:

 ```
 -----BEGIN OPENBAZAAR VENDOR RATING-----
 Version: OpenBazaar-Server 0.1